Note: Ferrocene used to be called "Sealed Rust".

 In the long term, we expect that Ferrous Systems, and likely other entities, would offer services around the certified version of the Rust Language and Compiler, including:

 - Expanding Ferrocene to new safety critical domains

 - Offering tools and resources for companies using Rust in a safety critical domain

 - Providing Long Term Support for versions of Ferrocene, extending beyond the "base" stability guarantees offered by the Edition Releases

 Where to go from here?

 Ferrous Systems is a Berlin, Germany based consulting company with numerous ties to the Rust Project both as members of the project, as well as active users of Rust.
 Based on our experience in the Rust Language and Safety Critical domains, we hope to facilitate the process of moving Rust into this new area.
 Until the end of the summer, Ferrous Systems will continue to finalize the plan to realize Ferrocene.
 During this time, we hope to start conversations with stakeholders, including:

 - The Core Rust team, and the Rust project as a whole

-- Companies interested in using Sealed Rust, such as Automotive component vendors and firmware development companies.
+- Companies interested in using Ferrocene, such as Automotive component vendors and firmware development companies.

 - Companies with domain expertise specifying, validating, and certifying programming languages and tools